 Q 30: What should happen next if someone believes on Christ?

 A: Evangelism should be performed in relation to a local church.
-Any who come to Christ through our evangelism should be brought into a local church whereby they will be placed under the authority of the elders entrusted with the ministry of the gospel, receive the ordinance of baptism, partake of the Lord’s Supper with the gathered church, and continually be discipled in God’s word (Eph.
+Any who come to Christ through our evangelism should be brought into a local church whereby they will be placed under the authority of the elders entrusted with the ministry of the gospel, receive the sacrament of baptism, partake of the Lord’s Supper with the gathered church, and continually be discipled in God’s word (Eph.
 4:4-16; Heb.
 10:23-25; 13:17).

 Q 31: Will I, too, die a martyr’s death?